Why Your Engineering Team Isn't a Revenue Engine (Yet)

 What to do:

-Once this exists, your Monday engineering standup changes.
+Once this exists, your Monday standup changes.
 It stops being "what did we ship" and starts being "what did shipping that thing do to activation this week."
 That's the shift.

 What to do: